Nitriding: A tool kit for building scalable, networked, secure enclaves: Evaluation

+We now evaluate \tool{} with respect to security, financial cost, and performance.
+We ran all our performance measurements on a c5.xlarge EC2 instance~\cite{c5-instance}, which is on the lower end of enclave-capable instance types.
+Our performance numbers therefore represent a lower bound of what's possible with Nitro Enclaves.
+More powerful instance types will yield better performance.

-\subsection{Security Considerations}
+\subsection{Security considerations}

-There are three key components to the overall security of enclave applications; (\emph{i}) Amazon's Nitro enclave system itself, (\emph{ii}) our framework, and (\emph{iii}) the application that runs on top of our framework.
+There are three key components to the overall security of a \tool{} application: (i) Amazon's Nitro system itself, (ii) \tool{}, and (iii) the application running on top of \tool{}.

-The very foundation of our framework's security lies in the soundness of the design of Nitro enclaves.
-While Amazon published the conceptual design, the concrete hardware and software implementation remains confidential.
-The decision to allocate physically separate resources to enclaves appears promising but only time will tell if Nitro enclaves can resist the types of attacks that have been plaguing SGX.
-If we assume that Nitro enclaves are acceptably secure, the next critical layer is our software framework.
+The security foundation lies in the soundness of the design of Nitro Enclaves.
+While Amazon published the conceptual design~\cite{Bean2022a}, the concrete hardware and software implementation is closed source.
+The decision to allocate physically separate resources to enclaves is sound but only time will tell if Nitro Enclaves can resist the types of attacks that have been plaguing SGX.

-A significant security aspect of our framework is its size; it is well understood that complexity is the enemy of security.
-Our framework counts less than 700 lines of code and has four direct dependencies that are not maintained by either us or the Go project.\footnote{The dependencies are chi~\cite{chi} (provides an HTTP request router), nsm~\cite{nsm} (provides an interface to interact with the Nitro hypervisor), vsock~\cite{vsock} (provides an API for the VSOCK address family), and tenus~\cite{tenus} (provides an API to configure Linux's networking devices).} Four is worse than zero, but is still manageable and reasonably easy to audit in its entirety.
-We believe that our choice of using Go and the deliberately small trusted computing base greatly reduces---but does not eliminate!---the attack surface.
+\Tool{}'s security reduces to the complexity of our code and the security of its cryptographic building blocks.
+These building blocks are SHA-256 (to hash public key material that is embedded in the attestation document), the NaCl cryptographic library~\cite{nacl} (to implement key synchronization),\footnote{Specifically, we use NaCl's box API, which uses Curve25519, XSalsa20, and Poly1305 to encrypt and authenticate messages.} TLS in at least version 1.2 (to provide a secure channel between clients and the enclave), and Go's CSPRNG, which is seeded with randomness from the Nitro hypervisor.
+One measure of our code complexity is its size.
+Excluding unit tests, \tool{} counts less than 1,700 lines of code and has nine direct dependencies that are not maintained by either us or the Go project.\footnote{Most dependencies provide networking functionality like a user-space TCP stack, code that provides a TAP interface, and a wrapper for Linux's netlink interface.} Nine is worse than zero, but is still manageable and auditable in its entirety.
+Our choice of using the memory-safe Go and the (comparatively) small trusted computing base reduces---but does not eliminate!---the attack surface.